 Hey, you’ve just been given (or are giving) a Nintendo Switch for Christmas!
 Excellent news — it’s a great console.
 If you’re unsure of the ins and outs of your new hardware, we’ve got you covered.

 (And a reminder to those giving the console as a gift: it’s not a bad idea to open the console and set it up before hand, installing all updates prior to repackaging it, wrapping it and putting it under the tree!)

-The Switch its the newest kid on the console block.
-It’s very Nintendo — unique and quirky, able to be used on your TV (docked mode) or portably (handheld mode).
+The Switch and the Switch Lite are Nintendo’s newest consoles, and run the same games.
+The Switch Lite is a handheld device, but the Switch proper is very Nintendo — unique and quirky, able to be used on your TV (docked mode) or portably (handheld mode).
 There’s a middle ground too — you can use a kickstand on the Switch’s touchscreen to activate tabletop mode.

 The best part about the new handheld-home console hybrid is that it’s great at home and on the go.
 Long story short, most titles run in 720p on the Switch’s handheld screen (handheld, tabletop modes) and 1080p on your TV when docked.